Quantum Late-Time Decay and Channel Dependence: Introduction.

 Besides these measurements, indirect evidence of both short- and long-time deviations was obtained from photons propagating in waveguide arrays~\cite{crespi}, where `time' is replaced by `space'.
 In nuclear physics, a late-time power law after $40 \tau$ with $\beta=7.4$ in the decay $^8\mathrm{Be}\rightarrow \alpha\alpha$ was predicted in Ref.~\cite{Kelkar:2004zz} by reconstructing the spectral function from $\alpha\alpha$ scattering data.
 In the realm of strong interactions, deviations are expected to be large due to large distortions from Breit-Wigner type~\cite{Giacosa:2007bn,Giacosa:2021mbz}, as confirmed e.g. by the experimental data of Ref.~\cite{ALEPH:2005qgp}.
 Anyway, strong decays are too fast for a direct measurement.

 In general, for isolated atomic or nuclear systems, the short-time deviations occur extremely early and the long-time ones extremely late, rendering them very hard to observe.
 A good illustration is the well-known $2P\!\rightarrow\!1S$ transition of the hydrogen atom with $\tau=1.595$\,ns.
-As shown analytically~\cite{Facchi:1998abc} and numerically~\cite{Giacosa:2024yhn}, short-time deviations (both decreased and increased rate) occur on the attosecond scale\footnote{This region could be tested by using short attosecond laser pulses, e.g. \cite{Bandrauk2017}.} ($10^{-9}\tau$), while late-time deviations start at $200$\,ns ($125\tau$), when basically no excited atoms remain.
+As shown analytically~\cite{Facchi:1998abc} and numerically~\cite{Giacosa:2024yhn}, short-time deviations (with both Zeno and anti-Zeno intervals) occur on the attosecond scale\footnote{This temporal region could be tested by using short attosecond laser pulses, e.g. \cite{Bandrauk2017}.} ($10^{-9}\tau$), while late-time deviations start at $200$\,ns ($125\tau$), when basically no excited atoms remain.
 These facts explain why deviations could be observed in engineered optical potentials at short times, or in dye fluorescence with very good precision at late times.
-Since the work of Rothe \emph{et al.}~\cite{Rothe:2006rma}, however, (to our knowledge) no independent confirmation in other systems has been reported.
+However, since the work of Rothe \emph{et al.}~\cite{Rothe:2006rma}, (to our knowledge) no independent confirmation in other systems has been reported.

-\textit{Aim.} The aim of the present work is to investigate, both experimentally and theoretically, the late-time decay.
+The aim of the present work is to investigate, both experimentally and theoretically, the late-time decay.
 Molecules decaying via fluorescence provide an optimal environment for verifying late-time deviations.
-To this end, we investigate the fluorescence decay in organic dyes, among which one of them (erythrosine~B) exhibits clear deviations from the exponential behaviour at late times.
+To this end, we investigate the fluorescence decay in organic dyes, among which two of them (erythrosine~B and eosine~Y) exhibit clear deviations from the exponential behaviour at late times.
 A novelty of our late-time study is the use of two detectors operating in distinct spectral windows.
 While both channels report the same exponential lifetime, the coefficients of the late-time power law differ, with $\beta\approx 1.5$ and $\beta\approx 2.0$ respectively, see details below.

 This observation compelled us to examine the quantum decay law at large times in greater generality.
 Remarkably, the measured values of the power–law exponent $\beta$ can only arise from very specific forms of the spectral function.
 Even more significantly, the analysis forced us to reconsider the properties of the multichannel decay law at late times \cite{Giacosa:2021hgl,Giacosa:2011xa}, showing that quantum mechanics indeed allows for distinct power laws to emerge in different spectral bands.
 In this context we also establish novel general relations, which are not restricted to a specific system but should hold for any unstable quantum state.